canturkmen/CS412-Project/README.md

 cv_scores = -cv_scores
 print("Cross-Validation Scores:", cv_scores)

-Explanation: Observed cross-validation scores provide an additional evaluation measure by assessing the model's performance on different subsets of the training data.
+Explanation: This RandomForestRegressor will be considered as our model to be graded.
+Observed cross-validation scores provide an additional evaluation measure by assessing the model's performance on different subsets of the training data.
 Furthermore, mapped and bounded the score predictions between 0 and 100.

 # Methodology